Best Technical Indicators for Day Trading

 Commodity Channel Index

 The Commodities Channel Index (CCI) was created by Donald Lampert in 1980.
 It is one of the best and most common technical indicators used in day trading because of its accuracy.
-It is used to identify a trend or warn of extreme conditions by measuring the current price level to an average price over a particular duration of time.

 When the prices are above their average, the CCI level is usually high.
 On the other hand, CCI is low when prices are below their average.
 Therefore, it is an important indicator for overbought or oversold levels.